5 Tips for sustainable clothing care

-Your favorite piece of clothing stays by your side day after another and helps you to express yourself.
+Your favourite piece of clothing stays by your side day after another and helps you to express yourself.
 Perhaps you have gone through the busy everyday life together or enjoyed many unforgettable festivities.
 In any case, your clothes definitely do deserve to be cared for with love!
-We at IVALO wrote down a short guide for you to decrease the environmental impact of your clothes and to keep them in good condition for as long as possible.
+We at IVALO.COM wrote down a short guide for you to decrease the environmental impact of your clothes and to keep them in good condition for as long as possible.

-Before we start, let’s recap an important lesson from our previous publication 5 Tips for sustainable fashion consumption – favor quality!
+Before we start, let’s recap an important lesson from our previous publication 5 Tips for sustainable fashion consumption – favour quality!
 A high-quality piece of clothing lasts from a year to another staying beautiful.
 It’s also worthwhile to get familiar with the care instructions already at the time of purchase.
 When your clothes are chosen carefully, an emotional bond is created between you and your clothes leading to a loving clothing care.